Ready to Grow Your Business Fast?

+Is business coaching the best fit for you?
 Sometimes when I meet a business owner there is some confusion about the different types of advisors.
 Not only do we have professionals that assist in the areas of accounting, legal and financial planning, we also have business performance advisors that assist in the areas of leadership, planning, sales, marketing, operations, time management, and human resources.
 And that’s just getting started with the ways these professionals can help!

 As a business owner which type of business performance advisor is best for you?
-In this article we’ll take a look at the 3 types of services that focus on business performance: business consulting, business coaching and business mentoring.
+In this article, we’ll take a look at the 3 types of services that focus on business performance: business consulting, business coaching and business mentoring.

 Three Types of Business Performance Advisors

-Business Consulting.
 A business consultant is usually an individual who is a subject matter expert; they are experts in a narrow discipline in business.
 The business consultant actually performs the work within a business.
 Here are some examples: